$2T bill stalled, Senate Dems seem ready to move on for now

 The House approved its version of the legislation in November.

-AP Congressional Correspondent Lisa Mascaro and Associated Press writers Colleen Long and Farnoush Amiri contributed to this report.
+AP Congressional Correspondent Lisa Mascaro and Associated Press writers Colleen Long, Darlene Superville and Farnoush Amiri contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.